NirTatcher/actionnetworkjs/README.md

 ### Support

-If you encounter any issues or have questions regarding `actionnetworkjs`, please file an issue on the GitHub repository or contact the maintainers.
+If you encounter any issues or have questions regarding `js-actionnetwork`, please file an issue on the GitHub repository or contact the maintainers.